 Contact with cement can leave skin feeling itchy and sore.
-This reaction indicates your skin is affected by irritant or allergic dermatitis.
+This reaction indicates your skin is affected by irritant dermatitis or allergic dermatitis.
 The first signs can be dry or scaly patches, and over time skin becomes red and blistered.
 A huge number of people are affected by cement contact.
 How can you avoid it?

 What often starts as an irritant can develop into a more serious allergic reaction.
 As skin becomes sensitised, only a small amount of contact can cause a flare-up.

 As contact with cement can be hazardous to health, it's covered under the COSHH regulations.
-This means steps are needed to protect you from ill health through cement exposure.
+This means that steps are needed to protect you from ill health through cement exposure.
+It's the law.

 But it can also cause tiny skin changes that you might barely notice at first.
 Short-term exposure to cement can lead to irritant dermatitis.
 The cement particles, often mixed with aggregates, are abrasive to the skin.
 As the name suggests, irritant dermatitis just means the skin is irritated.

 Where irritant dermatitis continues over time without treatment, the condition gets worse.
 The skin becomes more and more irritated by this hazardous substance.
 And as the irritation worsens, the individual has a higher risk of developing allergic dermatitis.

 Allergic dermatitis is usually (but not always) caused by long-term exposure.
 This type of dermatitis is the sensitisation to the chromate which is present in cement.
 Once someone has become sensitised, any future exposure is likely to trigger dermatitis.